SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ## Functionality

-In this project as the object is detected either stationary or moving by an Infrared Radiation(IR) and Photoelectric Sensor; The IR LED and the photodiode are linked in a parallel configuration, serving as both a transmitter and receiver.
+* In this project,  the object is detected either stationary or moving by an Infrared Radiation(IR) and Photoelectric Sensor.
+The IR LED and the photodiode are linked in a parallel configuration, serving as both a transmitter and receiver.
 When an obstacle is in the path of the IR LED, which emits light, the reflected light is captured by the photodiode, acting as a receiver.
 This reflection causes a reduction in the photodiode's resistance, leading to the generation of a significant number of charge carriers and the creation of an electrical signal.
-Then that signal is passed through the potentiometer to meet the distant object up to 500cm and the obtained signal is kept as an input to the RISC-V core which will process the signal and provide output to the Buzzer and LED.
-So, by this process, we would get the detection of a moving object and our output target will be meet
+* Then that signal is passed through the potentiometer to meet the distant object up to 500cm and the obtained signal is kept as an input to the RISC-V core which will process the signal and provide output to the Buzzer and LED.
+* So, by this process, we would get the detection of a moving object and our output target will be met

 ## C-Code
 ```
 int main()
 {
 	int input;// 1_bit taken
-	int speaker;// 1_bit taken
+	int buzzer;// 1_bit taken
 	int led;// 1_bit taken
 	int buf;// 1_bit taken
-	float space;
 	int dummy=0xFFFFFFFE;
 		while(1)
 	{

 		asm volatile(
 	    	"addi x10, x30, 0\n\t"
 		"and %0, x10, 1\n\t"
-			:"=r"(buf));
+		:"=r"(buf)
+	    	:
+	    	:"x30"
+	    	);

+          asm volatile(
+		"addi x10, x30, 0\n\t"
+		"and %0, x10, 1\n\t"
+		:"=r"(buf)
-                        : "r"(temp) ,"r"(mask)
+		:
+                :"x10");

 		if(buf==1)
 		{